(For a quick update on recent posts and other blog news, see here.)

 Arazlam then declares that everything we’ve just seen was a flash forward, and that it’s time to flash back.
 Kyle told to me that he hates the fact that this game opens with a flash-forward, since it introduces you to Delita as a Jerkface well before you’re introduced to Delita as… you know… a person, spoiling what could have been a big twist.
 Since I’m writing this well after the flash-forward, I find I agreed with Kyle, but you can decide for yourself.

 We were at the Royal Military “Akademy” at Gariland, where the nobility sends its children to learn how to fight and perform battle magic.
 Oh, pardon me, it’s “magick” in Ivalice.
-The Akademy is treated like a sort of reserve military unit of the Order of the Northern Sky that was mentioned earlier, so these teen children of the surviving rich are basically going to be sent out to fight the fallen nobility in their newly impoverished lives as highwaymen and women.
+The Akademy is treated like a sort of reserve military unit of the Order of the Northern Sky that was mentioned earlier, so these teens, who are children of the surviving rich, are basically going to be sent out to fight the fallen nobility in their newly impoverished lives as highwaymen and women.
 That’s how you grow up, kids!

 Battle 02: Gariland

 It would probably take forever to explain every system in FFT, but I will try to outline the basics.
 FFT is an isometric tactics game in the mold of Fire Emblem, isometric perspective aside.
 Unlike most FE-styled games, you don’t have to kill enemies to get experience.
-Instead, you receive EXP and Job Points (JP) for basically every action you perform in battle, short of walking (speaking of walking, the game insists on giving you a tutorial prompt on how to walk that you have to manually clear every single time you walk from here to the end of the game).
-Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but they could have gone about that another way, I think).
+Instead, you receive EXP and Job Points (JP) for basically every action you perform in battle, short of walking.
+(Speaking of walking, the game insists on giving you a tutorial prompt on how to walk that you have to manually clear every single time you walk from here to the end of the game).
+Enemies gain experience in the same fashion as the player, and you often see them levelling up in the middle of battle even though frankly it adds very little to the proceedings and feels like a remnant of the game’s predecessor series, Ogre Battle (Ed. and/or as a means of discouraging Arithmaticks, something I’ll explain later, but if that was their only aim, they could have done things in a lot of simpler ways!).

 You can move either before or after you Act during a turn, but your selection of Actions is initially limited.
 Every character in the game can Attack, but every other skill has to be earned via job progression and specifically equipped to the character at the cost of some other ability, and that includes item use!
-Even the ability to re-equip in the middle of combat is a learned and equipped ability, albeit one that many characters start with by default and others can learn at the first possible opportunity, seeing as it’s free.
+Even the ability to re-equip weapons and armour in the middle of combat is a learned and equipped ability, albeit one that many characters start with by default and others can learn at the first possible opportunity, seeing as it’s free, though you’ll probably toss it in favour of other abilities later on.

-Actions in the game are either available on their own, like Attack, but Jobs grant you special Active Abilities that usually come in sets.
+While some actions in the game can be performed from the main menu, most Jobs grant you special Active Abilities that appears in a sub-menu exclusive to that Job.
 For example, mages get a set of spells, like you’d expect.
 The active skill for Chemists is “Items” and allows you to use items like you can do by default in every other RPG (I suppose it takes some magickal training to access the party’s little pocket of hammerspace?).
-As and as an added bonus, Chemists can throw items to friends at a distance, though you have to mind that the item will strike the first character in its path, be that your intended target or even an enemy!
+As an as an added bonus, Chemists can throw items to friends at a distance, though you have to mind that the item will strike the first character in its path, be that your intended target or even an enemy!
 Most of the party’s other Squires have the “Fundaments” ability set, which I am shocked to learn is a real word and not simply a truncated version of the word “Fundamentals.”
 And it’s too bad for the developers that it is a real word, because all they wanted to do was make a truncated version of “Fundamentals.”
 As it happens, the definition of “Fundaments” is… “the buttocks.”
 Its secondary definition is “the anus.”
 No definition means “Fundamentals.”
 Some early Anus abilities include the Rush command, which causes knockback and a guaranteed hit at the cost of any serious damage.

 Ramza starts the game with the Mettle active ability, which is basically a personal ability set nearly unique to him.
 Since I just said “nearly,” I should reveal that another person who gets it is Jerkface.
 Since that’s the first impression you get about Mettle, it makes it so Mettle doesn’t feel as unique as I think it’s supposed to feel.
 Mettle shares most of its abilities with Fundaments.

 On to combat.
 FFT is one of those tactics games that are incredibly concerned with height and facing.
-I pointed out to Kyle that this strict adherence to facing implies something unusual about FFT: it tells us that even though we’re sitting here staring at a screen as the characters only move a few steps after maybe five minutes of careful deliberation, in the game world combats are actually going so incredibly fast that it’s possible to dart past someone and stab them in the back before they’ve so much as turned their head!
-Many tactics games have defenders automatically face the first person who attacks them, and only fail to do so if they’re already engaged, which makes a great deal more logical sense.
+Height is one thing, but as I pointed out to Kyle, this strict adherence to facing implies something unusual about FFT: it tells us that even though we’re sitting here staring at a screen as the characters only move a few steps after maybe five minutes of careful deliberation, in the game world, combats are actually going so incredibly fast that it’s possible to dart past someone and stab them in the back before they’ve so much as turned their head!
+Many tactics games have the defending party automatically face the first person who attacks them, so you can only attack them in the back if they’re already engaged, which makes a great deal more logical sense.
 You can probably chalk this up to FFT’s age.
-Personally, I think strict facing systems like this (where unoccupied defenders don’t turn to face their attackers) only work in truly slow combats… which is another way of saying that I think strict facing systems should be restricted to Front Mission and its giant, creaking mech suits… but I’ve made my peace with it FFT for the time being.
+Personally, I think strict facing systems like this, where unoccupied defenders don’t turn to face their attackers, only work in truly slow combats… which is another way of saying that I think strict facing systems should be restricted to Front Mission and its giant, creaking mech suits!
+But I’ve made my peace with it for the time being.
 FFT also gives characters a height advantage if they’re higher up than their opponent (but not so high that they can’t reach!), which is a lot more logical.

-A few more miscellaneous concepts: this game’s characters have incredibly high HP compared to say, Fire Emblem, being more in line with Shining Force in that regard, which I suppose makes sense since Shining Force also feels more like an RPG game turned into a tactics game (what you’d expect a Final Fantasy tactics game to be), than a tactics game that added on RPG elements, like you’d find with Fire Emblem.
+A few more miscellaneous concepts: this game’s characters have incredibly high HP compared to say, Fire Emblem, being more in line with Shining Force in that regard, which I suppose makes sense since Shining Force also feels more like an RPG game turned into a tactics game (what you’d expect a Final Fantasy tactics game to be), than a tactics game that added on RPG elements, like you’d see in Fire Emblem, Fire Emblem being an RPG built on top of Famicom Wars.

 Characters in the game have two key stats that are very hard to change: Bravery and Faith.
-Each makes them better at a specific skillset – combat and magick, respectively – but Faith also makes them weaker to majick in defence, but also easier to heal (Kyle initially told me that Bravery did the same for physical combat, with high bravery raising your attack and lowering your defence, but it seems this was mistaken.
-Low Bravery has only a single, frankly obscure purpose and I feel the designers should have corrected that).
+Each makes them better at a specific skillset – combat and magick, respectively – but Faith also makes them weaker to majick in defence, but also easier to heal, similar to the Mana stat in FFLI and II.
+Kyle initially told me that Bravery did the same for physical combat, with high bravery raising your attack and lowering your defence, but it seems this was mistaken.
+Low Bravery has only a single, frankly obscure purpose and I feel the designers should have corrected that.
 Bravery and Faith have a tremendous impact on a character’s capabilities, and one should pay attention to them more than anything else when customizing a character… something we learned the hard way.

 As for Battle 02 itself, I was in charge and I tried to fight around the channel in the middle of the village, knowing that it would cost me a height advantage to try to fight from the bottom of the map.
 I needn’t have worried, since height advantage doesn’t count for much at this early stage in the game, and somehow the entire battle ended up a scrum in the channel rather than around it, except for my initial attack on a rooftop at the outset of the battle (pictured).

 By the way, I won’t be mentioning any of our generic characters by name or performance until much later in the game.
 We did a lot of shuffling, and I don’t want to bore you with names that won’t be important later.
-Plus, they confuse me with their identical Jobs and sprites, so it’ll be easier once we can say, “Oh yeah, Frank, that’s the Monk.”
+Plus, they confuse me with their identical Jobs and sprites, so it’ll be easier to tell each generic apart once they do impressive things and we can say, “Oh yeah, Frank, that’s the Monk that won the Battle of Palamecia with Pummel, Revive and a banana cream pie.”

 But I’m getting ahead of myself.